 6. File a UDRP complaint

-If the domain is using your trademark, consider filing a UDRP (Uniform Domain-Name Dispute-Resolution Policy) complaint.
-This process, handled through domain arbitration organizations like WIPO, can help remove the domain.
-You’ll need to show:
+If the domain is using your trademark, consider filing a Uniform Domain-Name Dispute-Resolution Policy (UDRP) complaint.
+This process, handled through domain arbitration organizations like the World Intellectual Property Organization (WIPO), can help remove the domain.
+You'll need to show:

 7. Submit a takedown notice

-If the domain is using your copyrighted materials (like your logo or content), you can file a DMCA (Digital Millennium Copyright Act) takedown notice.
+If the domain uses copyrighted materials, like your logo or content, you can file a Digital Millennium Copyright Act (DMCA) takedown notice.
 You can send it to the registrar and the hosting provider.
-DMCA is typically faster than UDRP but only applies to copyrights, not trademarks.
+DMCA is typically faster than UDRP, but only applies to copyrights, not trademarks.

 8. Report for malicious activity